pblop/minecraft-limbo-lobby/README.md

 ----
 ## What does it do?

-It just handles user login and keepalive
+It just handles user login and keeps the connection alive.

 ----
 ## How to use?